isaacg1/isaacg1.github.io/_posts/2023-12-22-recap-m-gittins.md

 To analyze the mean response time of single-server policies such as the Gittins policy, my coauthor Ziv developed the SOAP analysis.
-SOAP stands for ``Schedule Ordered by Age-based Priority''.
+SOAP stands for "Schedule Ordered by Age-based Priority".
 It gives a unified analysis of mean response time for all age-based index policies in the single-server setting, and in particular it gave the first mean response time analysis for the Gittins policy.